nategood/commando/README.md

 In the case of `boolean()` type flags, when the flag is present, the value of this option the negation of `$defaultValue`.
 That is to say, if you have a flag -b with a default of `true`, when -b is present as a command line flag, the value of the option will be `false`.

-### `file ()`

-Aliases: `expectsFile`

-The value specified for this option must be a valid file path.
-When used relative paths will be converted into fully quatified file paths and globbing is also optionally supported.
-See the file.php example.

 ## Contributing

 Commando highly encourages sending in pull requests.
 When submitting a pull request please: